skytruong90/Building_a_Security_System-C_Programming/README.md

 # Title: Security System
-I build this security system in C programming.
+I build this security system coded in C

 # What does this do?
 The following program demonstrates a simple security system that requires the user to enter a password before they can access a restricted area.
 This program makes use of basic input/output functions, control structures, and string handling functions available in the C programming language.